Yellowstone Valley Food Hub

 In 2016, Northern Plains and YVCC jointly sponsored a feasibility study to determine whether a Billings food hub would be viable.

-The Community Food Campaign, a coalition of volunteers committed to expanding local food access in the Yellowstone Valley, meets monthly on the second Mondays at 5:15pm in the Northern Plains building at 220 S. 27th Street.
+The Community Food Campaign, a coalition of volunteers committed to expanding access to local foods in the Yellowstone Valley, meets on the second Monday of each month at 5:15 p.m. in Northern Plains Resource Council’s office building (220 S. 27th.
+Street).